noydb/duhmap/README.md

 # DuhMap
 A simple, opinionated, dependency-free, Java library for generating configurable mapper classes.
-This library uses an annotation processor to analyze applicable interfaces and generate mapping method.
-This is done by constructing & writing java source files - to the 'generated-sources' directory - during the compilation phase.
+This library uses an annotation processor to analyze applicable interfaces and generate mapping methods.
+This is done by constructing & writing java source files - to the `generated-sources` directory - during the compilation phase.

 #### Interface Configurations
 - `strictChecks`